acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/03-matrix-multiplication.md

 > {: .solution}
 {: .challenge}

 Not everything can be parallelized.
 If there is data dependency you may need to modify your algorithm to be more parallel-friendly.
 Spend some time (drawing diagrams may help) to see what happens when two (or more) threads work simultaneously on a loop.
 It's not pretty.
-One of the strategies for solving some data dependency problems may be to write into a new copy of an array make and at the end of each iteration update old from new.
+One of the strategies for solving some data dependency problems may be to write into a new copy of an array and at the end of each iteration update old from new.

 ## Thread-safe functions
 Another important concept is that of a *thread-safe* function.